 - Put Off Their Food: In "Twins at the Tipton", Maddie and London double date with twins and Maddie goes out with the nerdy twin.
 He starts talking about gross trivia at the dinner table, including that it takes "3 hours for meat to move through your intestines so the bile can churn up the gastric acid."
 Maddie then replies that she'll have a salad.

-- Retooled to become The Suite Life on Deck (see below).
+- Retool: Into The Suite Life on Deck (see below).
 The latter may also be considered a spin-off.

 - Running Gag: Someone always manages to save the vase in the center of the lobby when it gets knocked over.
 It finally gets destroyed in the final episode.